garyfleming/lets-begin/lets-begin.md

 ![fit original](images/cynefin-full.jpg)

 ^ Primarily it's a sense-making tool, not a categorisation tool.
-Not about where things live, but how to move things between them; that is the dynamics. (going light on dynamics too)
+Not about where things live, but how to move things between them, how we'd like them to act, and how we'd like to act with them; that is the dynamics. (going light on dynamics too)

 ---

 ![fit original](images/cynefin-simple.jpg)

 ^ Let me strip a bunch of that away and focus on a few things, initially the difference between the ordered and unordered sides
 ^ the RHS is Ordered.
-We can apply rules or exper
-^ Ordered solutions can be examined, evaluated, processified, turning into training...
+We can apply rules or expertise ^ Ordered solutions can be examined, evaluated, processified, turning into training...
 So there are reasonably predictable processes we can follow to work those solutions.
+^ might know how to layout map tiles.
+Rules around how to scale the map.

 ---